colapdev/ngx-britecharts/README.md

  - 0.8.0 - Sparkline Chart
  - TBD - Angular4 support

+**NOTE: EXPECT REAKING CHANGES WITH EACH RELEASE UNTIL WE REACH THE 1.0.0 VERSION.**

 ## Contributing
 We are open to pull requests including:
  - More demos.